Hunting a charged Higgs boson pair in proton-proton collisions: Constraints on the 2HDM-III parameter space

-The ATLAS and CMS collaborations presented results of a search for additional neutral Higgs bosons in the ditau decay channel \cite{ATLAS-CONF, Sirunyan:2018zut}.
-The former of them searched through the process $gb\to\phi\to\tau\tau$, with $\phi=A,\,H$; Fig. \ref{FeynmanDiagram2} shows the Feynman diagram of the process.
-However, no evidence of any additional Higgs boson was observed, but upper limits on the production cross-section $\sigma(gb\to\phi)$ times branching ratio $\mathcal{BR}(\phi\to\tau\tau)$ were imposed.
+Several searches for additional neutral Higgs bosons in different channels have been done by the ATLAS and CMS collaborations, one of them is through the di-tau chennel $gb\to\phi\to\tau\tau$, with $\phi=A,\,H$.
+Figure \ref{FeynmanDiagram2} shows the Feynman diagram of the process.
+However, no evidence of any additional Higgs boson was observed, but upper limits on the production cross-section $\sigma(gb\to\phi)$ times the branching ratio $\mathcal{BR}(\phi\to\tau\tau)$ were imposed.